Ziwi01/proveasio/README.md

      mail: james.doe@hell.no
    ```

-3. Run `sudo ./prepare-ubuntu.sh` (if not already run during windows setup) to update the system and install required python packages and install ansible.
+4. (from repo root) Run `sudo ./prepare-ubuntu.sh` (if not already run during windows setup) to update the system and install required python packages and install ansible.
-4. Run ansible (from `ansible/` dir):
+5. Reload your terminal (close and open again)
+6. (from repo root) Run ansible:

     ```shell
-    ansible-playbook -i inventory.yml setup-ubuntu.yml -K
+    ansible-playbook -i ansible/inventory.yml ansible/setup-ubuntu.yml -K
     ```

 ## Roles overview